Ted Hughes: Early life

-Hughes was born at 1 Aspinall Street, in Mytholmroyd in the West Riding of Yorkshire, to William Henry (1894–1981) and Edith (née Farrar) Hughes (1898–1969), and raised among the local farms of the Calder Valley and on the Pennine moorland.
-Hughes's sister Olwyn Marguerite Hughes (1928–2016) was two years older and his brother Gerald (1920–2016) was ten years older.
-One of his mother's ancestors had founded the Little Gidding community.
+Hughes was born at 1 Aspinall Street, in Mytholmroyd in the West Riding of Yorkshire, to William Henry (1894–1981) and Edith (née Farrar) Hughes (1898–1969).
+He was raised among the local farms of the Calder Valley and on the Pennine moorland.
+The third child, Hughes had a brother Gerald (1920–2016), who was ten years older.
+Next came their sister Olwyn Marguerite Hughes (1928–2016), who was two years older than Ted.

-Most of the more recent generations of his family had worked in the clothing and milling industries in the area.
-Hughes's father, William, a joiner, was of Irish descent and had enlisted with the Lancashire Fusiliers in the First World War and fought at Ypres.
-He narrowly escaped being killed when a bullet lodged in a pay book in his breast pocket.
+One of their mother's ancestors, Nicholas Ferrar, had founded the Little Gidding community.
+Most of the more recent generations of the family had worked in the clothing and milling industries in the area.

+Hughes's father, William, a joiner, was of Irish descent.
+He had enlisted with the Lancashire Fusiliers in the First World War and fought at Ypres.
+He narrowly escaped being killed; he was saved when a bullet hit him but lodged in a pay book in his breast pocket.
 He was one of just 17 men of his regiment to return from the Dardanelles Campaign (1915–16).

 The stories of Flanders fields filled Hughes's childhood imagination (later described in the poem "Out").
 Hughes noted, "my first six years shaped everything".

 Hughes loved hunting and fishing, swimming, and picnicking with his family.
-He attended the Burnley Road School until he was seven before his family moved to Mexborough, then attending Schofield Street junior school.
-His parents ran a newsagent's and tobacconist's shop.
-In Poetry in Making he recalled that he was fascinated by animals, collecting, and drawing toy lead creatures.
-He acted as retriever when his elder brother gamekeeper shot magpies, owls, rats and curlews, growing up surrounded by the harsh realities of working farms in the valleys and on the moors.
-During his time in Mexborough, he explored Manor Farm at Old Denaby, which he said he would come to know "better than any place on earth".
-His earliest poem "The Thought Fox", and earliest story "The Rain Horse" were recollections of the area.
-A close friend at the time, John Wholly, took Hughes to the Crookhill estate above Conisbrough where the boys spent great swathes of time.
-Hughes became close to the family and learnt a lot about wildlife from Wholly's father, a gamekeeper.
-He came to view fishing as an almost religious experience.
+He attended the Burnley Road School until he was seven.
+After his family moved to Mexborough, he attended Schofield Street Junior School.
+His parents ran a newsagent's and tobacconist's shop in the town.

+In Poetry in Making, Hughes recalled that he was fascinated by animals, collecting, and drawing toy lead creatures.
+He acted as retriever when his elder brother gamekeeper shot magpies, owls, rats, and curlews.
+He grew up amid the harsh realities of working farms in the valleys and on the moors.

+During his time in Mexborough, he explored Manor Farm at Old Denaby.
+He later said that he came to know it "better than any place on earth".
+His earliest poem "The Thought Fox", and earliest story "The Rain Horse", were recollections of the area.
+At the age of about 13 a friend, John Wholey, took Hughes to his home at Crookhill Lodge, on the Crookhill estate above Conisbrough.
+There the boys could fish and shoot.
+Hughes became close to the Wholey family and learnt a lot about wildlife from Wholey's father, the head gardener and gamekeeper on the estate.
+Hughes came to view fishing as an almost religious experience.